Wharton Editorial Style Guide

 See also entry on time.

 Dean Dean or Dean of the Wharton School — do not use Wharton dean.
-Capitalize as a title, as in Dean Garrett or Dean Grossman.
+Capitalize as a title, as in Dean James or Dean Grossman.
 On subsequent references, use the Dean with a capital.
 When referring to the deans in general, do not capitalize.

 See also entry on titles.